 Manufacturers of performance cars are constantly looking for ways to reduce weight, from carbon tubs and components in top flight supercars, to aluminium bodies on family Four Wheel drives.
 In Caterham’s case, and that of the Lotus 7 (the car it’s based off), the entire concept revolves around exactly that, weight – or lack thereof.
-Like all manufacturers, Caterham offer many variations in engine size, propelling the cars to 100km/h faster and faster, but bigger isn’t necessarily better.
+Like all manufacturers, Caterham offers many variations in engine size, propelling the cars to 100km/h faster and faster, but bigger isn’t necessarily better.

 I’d previously dreamt of driving a Caterham since my high school days, originally introduced by a fanatical friend who’d always discussed buying a Caterham kit and building it from scratch.
-I couldn’t tell you how many hours we spent sitting in class talking about it – naturally Nick was the first person I contacted when Caterham had confirmed my day with the 270S.
+I couldn’t tell you how many hours we spent sitting in class talking about it – naturally, Nick was the first person I contacted when Caterham had confirmed my day with the Caterham 270S.

 The Caterham story starts with Lotus founder Colin Chapman, who launched a radical new open-top lightweight sports car called the Lotus 7, at the London Motor Show in 1957.
-With an affordable price tag, and racing like performance, it was an instant hit.
+With an affordable price tag and racing like performance, it was an instant hit.
 In 1959 Graham Nearn’s Caterham Car Services was appointed dealer duties, and Nearn went on to sell variations of the vehicle until 1973 when Lotus announced they would cease production.
 That same year Nearn purchased the rights to continue producing the car under the Caterham brand name, offering the first build your own kit in 1984 (which they still offer buyers today).

-Unfortunately my itinerary didn’t allow time for assembly of my own vehicle, so my arrival at the showroom in Crawley was greeted with a set of Caterham 270S keys instead.
-After a quick look around the space, which houses a huge selection of pre-owned and new Caterham cars, my companion and I were given a quick brief about Caterham’s new ‘lightweight sportscar for all conditions’ before setting off for Brighton, via some of West Sussex’s picturesque country roads.
+Unfortunately, my itinerary didn’t allow time for assembly of my own vehicle, so my arrival at the showroom in Crawley was greeted with a set of Caterham 270S keys instead.
+After a quick look around the space, which houses a huge selection of pre-owned and new Caterham cars, my companion and I were given a quick brief about Caterham’s new ‘lightweight sports car for all conditions’ before setting off for Brighton, via some of West Sussex’s picturesque country roads.

-Everything about the Caterham experience is raw, from the car itself, to the way it drives.
-With the roof stashed in the somewhat usable boot space behind the seats, climbing into the drivers seat is a fine art.
+Everything about the Caterham experience is raw, from the car itself to the way it drives.
+With the roof stashed in the somewhat usable boot space behind the seats, climbing into the driver’s seat is a fine art.
 When the roof is up, climbing in is comical, requiring Catherine Zeta-Jones like agility from the movie Entrapment.

-Once your settled in, it’s best if you lean forward and allow your passenger to fetch your seat belt and lock your door, which reassuredly comes in the form of a button that clips into place.
+Once you’re settled in, it’s best if you lean forward and allow your passenger to fetch your seat belt and lock your door, which comes in the form of a button that clips into place.
 Once you’ve found the barrel for the handsome key, dealt with the engine immobiliser, struggled to slide said key in, and brought the engine to life, you’ve almost certainly broken a sweat.

 Only once you’ve released the clutch to a point that stalls the engine do you recall the word’s, “Give it some serious revs”, and “you’ll probably stall it once”.
-But like all things in life, the best way to learn is from making mistakes, and as I put the little 270S into the first roundabout, and shifted from second into third as I took my exit, the huge grin hit me, instantly.
+But like all things in life, the best way to learn is from making mistakes, and as I put the little Caterham 270S into the first roundabout, and shifted from second into third as I took my exit, the huge grin hit me.